florinpatrascu/micro-docs/WEB-INF/views/content/microwebapp.md

-## Micro web application
+## Web application layout

-This is a typical layout of a Micro web application:
+This is the typical layout of a Micro web application:

     app                            - the application folder: /blog, /my_site, etc.
      └ <anything public; js, styles, images, etc.>